Bindu Kumar Thapa

 Bindu Kumar Thapa (बिंदु कुमार थापा) is a Nepali politician.
 He is a member of Nepali Congress.

+On September 9, 2025, his house was burnt by the GenZ protesters because of an image of his son Saugat Thapa beside a christmas tree of luxury items that went viral during the anti-corruption protest on and before September 8, 2025.

 Career

 Thapa served as a Member of Parliament of Gandaki Province Assembly in the provincial election of 2017.
 He was reelected in the provincial election of 2022.

 He was elected as a member of Gandaki Province Assembly for the second time in the local election held on 2022 Gandaki Province Provincial Assembly.

 Thapa was elected to the 2017 provincial assembly elections from Kaski 2(A).
 Thapa was the only elected member of provincial assembly from Kaski District representing Nepali Congress.

 He joined Krishna Chandra Nepali cabinet as Minister for Law, Communication and Provincial Assembly Affairs on July 23 2021, remaining until 12/2022.

 He was re-elected as a Member of Parliament in the 2022 elections from Gandaki Province winning twice in a row and creating history in the Nepali Congress, Kaski.
 He is also the Vice Parliamentary leader of the Nepali Congress, Gandaki Province.
 He served as a Minister for Social Development & Health of Gandaki Province, Nepal from 29 May 2024 to 1st September.
 Currently, he is serving as a Minister for Social Development, Youth & Sports of Gandaki Province, Nepal since 1st September 2024.